 Finally, 28% of people who were unemployed at the beginning of the pandemic expressed conspiracy ideas.
 This proportion drops to 15% among retired people and 6% among those who were already employed at the beginning of the pandemic.
 The precariousness associated with not having a job during a time of uncertainty could thus influence the level of conspiracy beliefs.

 Other variables, more related to attitudes and beliefs, reveal some interesting trends.
-Not surprisingly, in January 2021, vaccine intention was strongly associated with conspiracy mindset.
+In January 2021, vaccine intention was strongly associated with conspiracy mindset.
 In fact, 47% of those who did not intend to - or did not know if they would get the vaccine displayed high levels of conspiracy beliefs, compared to only 6% of those who wanted to receive it.
 Indeed, these results are consistent with those obtained in other studies.
 Although our questionnaire did not specifically probe vaccination-related conspiracies, the large difference observed suggests that conspiracy beliefs are part of a larger belief system, characterized by distrust of groups considered powerful or elitist, such as health authorities.

 Another interesting finding concerns political positioning on the left-right axis.
 The further people are positioned to the right of the political spectrum, the more they report a conspiracy mindset (i.e., 41% of those positioned on the right tend to hold a conspiracy worldview, compared to 12% of those in the center, and 8% on the left).
 In fact, researchers who have observed similar proportions explain that the political ideology of the sources consulted to learn about COVID-19 could influence the level of adherence to conspiracy theories.
 Even before the pandemic, other researchers have argued that the ideological flavour of a theory determines its tendency to be embraced depending on whether one considers oneself to be right or left wing, but that theories that deny the results of science tend to reinforce more conservative discourses, especially in the US.